pdsuthar10/aws-ami/README.md

     ```

 3. `ami.json` file tells Packer what platforms to build images for and how you want to build them.
 In our
-    case, we'll create a simple AMI using `Ubuntu 18 LTS (AMI ID ami-0817d428a6fb68645)` as your source image that has Node pre-installed.
+    case, we'll create a simple AMI usin `Ubuntu 18 LTS (AMI ID ami-0817d428a6fb68645)` as your source image that has Node pre-installed.

 4. Export your AWS credentials as the `AWS_ACCESS_KEY`,`AWS_SECRET_KEY`, `AWS_REGION` and `SUBNET_ID` as environment variables.